 I say, “OK Google, launch Glucosio.” and my watch shows me search results on the web for “Google CEO”.
 Not quite right.
 After another two–five more tries and Glucosio opens with a screen showing a listening microphone icon which is identical to the main voice input screen that I just gave a command to.
 Did the app open? or did the Google Now screen crash and restart?

 I say “5 point 9” and the numbers show up on the screen and Glucosio lets me know that a new measurement has been recorded.
 I also get a second dedicated notification on the watch and on the phone about a new measurement of 5.9 having been registered.
-Like the other apps that integrate with Android Wear, it definitely does work but the interaction doesn’t feel natural and a small task that should have been very quick to complete often ends up taking one-two minutes to complete.
+Like the other apps that integrate with Android Wear, it definitely does work but the interaction doesn’t feel natural and a small task that should have been quick to complete often ends up taking one-two minutes to complete.

-My experience here with Glucosio is very similar to the experiences I’ve had with every other third-party app that ships with an Android Wear component.
+My experience here with Glucosio is similar to the experiences I’ve had with every other third-party app that ships with an Android Wear component.
 Many apps don’t recognize the standard swipe from left-to-right gesture to quit an app, and I end up wasting time with it trying to fool the app to not recognize and hijack the gesture to allow the system to close it.
 These apps, of course, also prevent the default screen dimming timeout so the watch doesn’t power down the screen; requiring me to figure out how to close it or risk running out of battery quickly.

 These issues aren’t limited to just the Moto 360.
 None of the other Android Wear smartwatches that have been released to market have received overwhelmingly positive reviews from other critical reviewers.
 The problem is with the limited potential and nature of the Android Wear platform itself.
-We can’t expect too much of it, and currently, it doesn’t deliver features or apps that have proven very useful.
+We can’t expect too much of it, and currently, it doesn’t deliver features or apps that have proven useful.

 An Android Wear device has to be recharged every night and it requires more attention and upkeep than a regular wristwatch.
 Even after a year, I still pull out my phone to check the time rather than look down on my wrist.
 To me, my Android-powered phone has a more proven and consistent experience for telling the current time than I’ve ever had with an Android Wear watch.